Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

  - nservicebus/assembly-scanning
 ---

-By default, NServiceBus scans all assemblies in the endpoint bin folder to find types implementing its interfaces so that it can configure them automatically.
+By default, NServiceBus scans all assemblies in the endpoint bin directory to find types implementing its interfaces so that it can configure them automatically.

 Scanning is invoked by default for self-hosting